 - Payload Capacity: The total weight capacity of a trailer.
-To determine payload capacity, subtract the weight of your trailer from the GVWR and multiply by 80%.
+To determine payload capacity, subtract the weight of your trailer from the trailer GVWR.

 - Tongue Weight: This is the amount of the trailer’s weight that is transferred to your tow vehicle through the trailer tongue or gooseneck.
 A general rule of thumb is that 20-25% of a trailer’s total weight plus its cargo should be on the tongue of the trailer.

 With this information at hand, you’re ready to start loading your open trailer.
-Keep in mind that your open trailer should be loaded heavier in the front of the box – this should be about 60% of your cargo weight.
+Keep in mind that your open trailer should be loaded heavier in the front of the deck – this should be about 60% of your cargo weight.
 Remember to pack your cargo closely and firmly, using tie downs or other tensioning devices to keep cargo secure.
-No small items should be loaded above the height of the sides of the trailer box, even if you are only transporting something a short distance across your yard.
+No small items should be loaded above the height of the sides of the trailer, even if you are only transporting something a short distance.

 Beyond those basics, there are some additional loading tips for open trailers to keep in mind.

 - Fixed Loads: A fixed load includes mowers, palletized materials, and skid-steer loaders and other similar equipment.
 When you have this type of load, if it needs to be carried or dumped, be sure to do so evenly throughout the trailer.